-WARNING
+WARNING:

 Water can harbor microorganisms that can lead to severe infection, vision loss or blindness.
-If your lenses have been submersed in water when swimming in pools, lakes or oceans, discard them and replace them with a new pair.
-Ask your eye care practitioner (professional) for recommendations about wearing lenses during any activity involving e Discard Date on Solution Bottle b.
-Refractive Error Method For anisometropic corrections, it is generally best to fit the more hyperopic (less myopic) eye for distance and the more myopic (less hyperopic) eye for near
+If your lenses have been submersed in water when swim nools, lakes or oceans, discard them and replace them with a new pair.
+Ask your eye care practitioner (professional) for recommendations about wearing ler during any activity involving water.

-Discard any remaining solution after the recommended time period indicated on the bottle of solution used for disinfecting and soaking contact lenses.
+Discard Date on Solution Bottle Instruction for Use: Discard any remaining solution after the recommended time period indicated on the bottle of solution used for disinfecting and soaking contact lenses.
+WARNING:

-Using solution beyond the discard date could result in contamination of the solution and can lead to severe infection, vision loss or blindness.
+peyond the discard date could result in contamination of the n lead to severe infection, vision loss or blindness.
+CARE FOR A STICKING